bem/bem-core/common.docs/rationale/rationale.en.md

 #### Examples
-Definition of HTML-tags in a declarative style:
+Definition of HTML tags in a declarative style:

 ```js
 block widgets {